Tre Boston: 2014

 11 games and five starts.
 Boston missed just one tackle and allowed just five receptions on 222 coverage snaps as a rookie, which ranked fourth-best among all safeties in 2014.

-The Carolina Panthers won their last four regular season games after benching DeCoud and Cason in favor of Boston and Benwikere.
+The Panthers won their last four regular season games after benching DeCoud and Cason in favor of Boston and Benwikere.
 They finished first in the NFC South with a 7–8–1 record and earned a playoff berth.
 On January 3, 2015, Boston started in his first career playoff game and made two combined tackles, deflected a pass, and made an interception during a 27–16 win against the Arizona Cardinals in the NFC Wildcard Game.
 The following week, he recorded three solo tackles in the Panthers' 31–17 loss at the Seattle Seahawks in the NFC Divisional Round.

 2015

 Boston entered training camp in 2015 slated as the starting free safety, but saw competition from Kurt Coleman.
-Head coach Ron Rivera named Boston the backup free safety to start the regular season, behind Kurt Coleman.
+Rivera named Boston the backup free safety to start the regular season, behind Coleman.
 In Week 4, he collected a season-high six combined tackles during a 37–23 win at the Tampa Bay Buccaneers.
 He finished the 2015 NFL season with 29 combined tackles (21 solo) in 16 games and one start.

-The Carolina Panthers finished first in the NFC South with a 15–1 record and earned a first round bye.
-On January 17, 2015, Boston recorded two solo tackles and made his first career sack on quarterback Russell Wilson during a 31–24 win against the Seattle Seahawks in the NFC Divisional Round.
-The following week, he recorded one tackle, one pass deflection, and intercepted a pass by quarterback Carson Palmer during the fourth quarter of the Carolina Panthers' 49–15 victory against the Arizona Cardinals in the NFC Championship Game.
+The Panthers finished first in the NFC South with a 15–1 record and earned a first round bye.
+On January 17, 2016, Boston recorded two solo tackles and made his first career sack on quarterback Russell Wilson during a 31–24 win against the Seahawks in the NFC Divisional Round.
+The following week, he recorded one tackle, one pass deflection, and intercepted a pass by quarterback Carson Palmer during the fourth quarter of the Carolina Panthers' 49–15 victory against the Cardinals in the NFC Championship Game.
 On February 7, 2016, Boston appeared in Super Bowl 50 and made one tackle and was responsible for two penalties as the Panthers lost 24–10 to the Denver Broncos.

 2016

 Throughout training camp, Boston competed against Dean Marlowe to be a starting safety after a spot was left available after the departure of Roman Harper.
-Head coach Ron Rivera named Boston the starting free safety to begin the regular season, alongside Kurt Coleman.
+Rivera named Boston the starting free safety to begin the regular season, alongside Coleman.